inkarkat/vim-RepeatableYank/README.md

 For a permanent configuration, put the following commands into your vimrc:

-Since you don't need this plugin to repeat yanks to the unnamed register (just use the built-in y), register "a is used as the default register, i.e. when you use gy for the first time without explicitly specifying a register.
-To change this default to another register (e.g. the clipboard), use:
+To change the default register to another register (e.g. quote\_alpha), use:

-    let g:RepeatableYank_DefaultRegister = '+'
+    let g:RepeatableYank_DefaultRegister = 'a'

 If you want to use different mappings, map your keys to the &lt;Plug&gt;RepeatableYank... mapping targets _before_ sourcing the script (e.g. in